marcosvinalves/odin-recipes/README.md

 <p>Greetings,</p>
 <p></p>
 <p>On this project I'll be making a simple website using the current lessons from <Strong>The Odin Project</Strong>.
 This will be my first project
 from the course.
-At the moment, I hasn't learned CSS, so all the code will be Javascript only.
+At the moment, I hasn't learned CSS, so all the code will be HTML only.
 As I progress, this project will be modified. :)</p>